If you have queries about anything please do not hesitate to contact us but hopefully you will find the answer below.

 9) How do I pay?

 Bank transfers or PayPal® are both accepted, please contact us to arrange payment.
 We require a 50% deposit at the time of booking in order to reserve your dates.
-The balance is due prior to departure.
-We can also accept dollars and pesos for transactions on the boat.
+The balance is due prior to departure and can be paid with cash (US or Mexican) or card (cards have a 3.5% service fee added to the transaction).
 You may also wish to leave a gratuity for your crew members - they work very hard to ensure that you have the best time possible, 15% of your trip price is recommended and cash is the easiest way to do this.
 In La Paz, US dollars and Mexican Pesos are accepted, we recommend having some money in local currency and carrying some cash with you as not all small shops and restaurants accept credit cards.

 10) Can I learn to dive on the trip?